English adjectives: Other types claimed in traditional grammars

 Many words that have been categorized by traditional grammars as types of adjectives are categorized as belonging to entirely different lexical categories by modern grammars, such as The Cambridge Grammar of the English Language.
 The types below are mostly of this kind.
 What these words have in common is, to put it in traditional terms, that they "qualify" nouns.
 In modern terms, they appear as pre-head dependents in noun phrases.
 Note that a word may be traditionally assigned to multiple types: for example whose is variously called a possessive adjective, an interrogative adjective, a pronominal adjective, and a relative adjective.

 Quantitative adjectives

 Words like many and few, along with numbers (e.g., many good people, two times) are traditionally categorized as adjectives, where modern grammars see them as determiners.
-This term has also be used for ordinals like first, tenth, and hundredth, which are undisputed adjectives.
+This term has also been used for ordinals like first, tenth, and hundredth, which are undisputed adjectives.